-Heidelberg consists of young (still in diapers!) and old (almost 100 years of age!).
-We are men and women and children.
+Heidelberg consists of young and old (100+ years of age!).
+We are men, women, and children.
 We are young families and empty-nesters.
 We are couples and individuals.
-We drive Porsches and 15-year-old Toyotas.
-We go to work wearing work boots and business suits.
-We are high school graduates and PhDs.
+Some of us go to our vocations wearing work boots while others are dressed in business suits.
+We are high school graduates and college graduates.

 First Corinthians tells us this: “For the body does not consist of one member but of many.
 If the foot should say, ‘Because I am not a hand, I do not belong to the body,’ that would not make it any less a part of the body.
 And if the ear should say, ‘Because I am not an eye, I do not belong to the body,’ that would not make it any less a part of the body.
 If the whole body were an eye, where would be the sense of hearing?
 If the whole body were an ear, where would be the sense of smell?
 But as it is, God arranged the members in the body, each one of them, as he chose.”